WordPress/openverse/docs/projects/README.md

 > especially information related to preventing layout shift caused by server
 > rendering and media queries.

-This stage is the smallest and is meant to expressing our intent to work on the project.
+This stage is the smallest and is meant to express our intent to work on the project.
 At this time it is important to link to any background on the project that could help the eventual project lead.
 Some ideas for this content include: